 He first appears robbing a gem dealer that Bruce Wayne and Dick Grayson are attending with a gang of armed hoods dressed similarly.
 Batman and Robin are able to apprehend him following the robbery.

 Later, at his sentencing, he is sentenced to death only to apparently suffer a fatal heart attack whilst mocking the judge for believing he can sentence Death-Man to death.
 Batman and Robin attend his funeral.
 In fact, they are the only people attending aside from the grave digger.
 That night, Bruce has a nightmare of Death-Man mocking him for trying to prosecute a dead man.
 Thinking a change of scenery is needed, Bruce and Dick vacation in Jamaica.
-While they are vacatation, the hear news that Death-Man has killed again, despite being dead.
+While they are vacationing, they hear news that Death-Man has killed again, despite being dead.

 The Dynamic Duo hunt down Death-Man in the Batcopter and chase him to a junkyard.
 While Robin takes down Death-Man's gang, Batman confronts Death-Man again, only for him to fall dead once more, still grinning "like a vulture that had the last laugh".
 Once again, Death-Man is buried.